froeschel/azure-notes/notes.md

 ## Compute Solution

 ### IAAS
+* Update-AzVM: Updating the state of a VM.
+E.g. with a an IdentityId [Update-AzVM - IdentityId].
+This sets the number of identities.
 * When creating a resource one can download a ARM template [template.json + parametrs.json].
 * In the portal a custom deployment can be created by uploading the template and parameters file.
 * Deploy ARM with CLI: `az deployment group create --resource-group Responza-KB-Test --template-file template.json --parameters parameters.json`
+* `az group export` captures the complete resource group as a template.
 * When one wants to publish an image to the ACR it needs to be tagged the following way [reg-name].azurecr.io/[name-of-image].
+* Create a ACR: `az acr create`.
+* Generate an image: `az acr build.`

 ### Web Apps
 * We use Azure App Service Web Apps.
 Code is deployed using Devops pipelines.
 Web apps can be created using the Portal, CLI, ARM Templates or Terraform.